 Linda has been active in sacred dance for many decades.
 She will address how to incorporate dance into a worship service, offer best-practices for musicians working with dancers, and help us understand the possibilities within sacred dance.
 Both for those who have worked with dancers before, and for those who have not!

-April TBD - After Easter, 2019 (Tues) - Clergy-Musician Relations - Pastors Gordon Wiersma, Jill Russell and Brian Carder of Hope Church
+April 30, 2019 (Tues) - 7:30pm - Clergy-Musician Relations - Pastor Gordon Wiersma and Musician Brian Carder of Hope Church

-In the second part of our successful series, we will hear from another local musician-clergy team who have an enviable relationship - Brian, Gordon, and Jill will discuss what works well, how they have collaborated so successfully together for many years, and tips for the rest of us
+In the second part of our successful series, we will hear from another local musician-clergy team who have an enviable relationship - Brian and Gordon will discuss what works well, how they have collaborated so successfully together for decades, offer tips for the rest of us, and answer questions about their working systems and relationships

 Come hear your favorite Holland organists performing some of their favorite works